hkrickybjjdev/digital-sales-monorepo/apps/api/README.md

 - `Unauthorized` - Authentication required or failed
 - `Forbidden` - Insufficient permissions
 - `InternalServerError` - Server-side error
+- `UnsupportedApiVersion` - Requested API version is not supported
 - `PageExpired` - Requested page has expired
 - `PageNotLaunched` - Page is not yet available
 - `PageInactive` - Page is no longer active